Ivenyang/cocos-docs/manual/framework/native/scripting/javascript/jsb_manually/en.md

 ## Javascript Manual Binding

 Cocos2d-x allows you using javascript to call C++ classes, and vice versa.
 In this way, you can only care about the logical by using Javascript to complete game.
+So you can introduce your own API, which is written by C++ and can be called by JS.
+It's a good way to enlarge game library.
+If you tend to customize game library, you may love this.

 ### Create a JS project